MatteoCass/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-The count of total number of steps per day is higher after imputing missing values, as indicated by the histograms.
-This is due to the fact that there are no missing values and therefore a higher number of entries that are summed together (288 per day).
+The histograms show that, after imputing missing values, the central peaks of count of number of steps per day have increased.
+This is due to the fact that for a total of 8 days missing values were replaced with averaged values (central peaks).
 The average number of steps per day is left unchanged because we replaced missing values by the average.
-The median has slightly increased and now coincides with the mean.
+The median has slightly increased and now coincides with the mean because we have several days whose sum of steps is the average.

 We now add a a factor to distinguish weekdays from weekends: